mahmoud/sedimental/entries/statistics_for_software.md

 implies the program can only consider a subset of the data at a time, but can work in batches or run multiple passes.
-Fortunately, [Donald Knuth][knuth] helped popularize an elegant approach that enables random sampling over a stream: [Reservoir sampling][reservoir].
+Fortunately, [Donald Knuth][knuth] helped popularize an elegant approach that enables random sampling over a stream:
+[Reservoir sampling][reservoir].
+Let's jump right in.

 [online_algo]: https://en.wikipedia.org/wiki/Online_algorithm
 [streaming_algo]: https://en.wikipedia.org/wiki/Streaming_algorithm